marcua/blog.marcua.net/_drafts/autodata-automating-common-data-operations.md

-## Looking Forward
+## Looking Forward And How To Get There

-* You'll want to define up front what autodata is supposed to mean!
-* Rephares "What could the future look like" as "What are the steps towards autodata"?
+* "What could the future look like" --> "What are the steps towards autodata"?
+* I think of this as moving up levels of abstraction.
+Given that the goal is a data pipeline that is "perfect", we want to move up in abstraction for constructing/maintaining such a pipeline:
+  1. Manual bit twiddling and low level tasks (changing representations, encoding)
+  2. automate parts of individual rote tasks where automation is good enough (hyper param, encoding, feature seelction, etc)
+  3. eliminate entire tasks
+  4. instead of manually building a pipeline to meet your objective, state and tune the objective directly.
+    * the data programming stuff (overton) is towards that
+    * Sisu/Scorpion are that for data analysis
+* What are the problems that remain unsolved?
+Paint the implications once Autodata 100.0 is upon us!
+* Gu's suggestion of replacing Autodata x.0 --> semantically meaningful signifiers is good.

 I'm sure I've missed a number of projects in the space, as well as entire categories in the space.
 If anyone wanted to collaborate on a deeper survey, I'd be game.
 Autodata is in its infancy: most of the projects listed above aren't yet at 1.0 versions.
 What could the future of Autodata look like?

 * Autodata 0.0: Today, many of these projects exist, but aren't data practitioners' go-to tools.
 While dabblers will dabble, most practitioners will still rely on primitives like `pandas` or `scikit-learn` to make progress.
 * Autodata 1.0: As the tools, documentation, and examples solidify over the coming years, practitioners will begin using packages like the ones in this post in production to ingest, understand, and model their data.